Skip to main content

 To pay your bill by mail, send your payment to the "Send Payments To" address listed on your bill.

-Our billing system generates transactional specific bill.
+Our billing system generates a bill for each transaction.
 Due to patient privacy issues, our system does not store information regarding the patient from transaction to transaction.
 Each transaction generates a new bill number.
 Therefore, if paying online, the online bill number must match the actual paper bill so the payment can be applied to the correct bill.

-Quest Diagnostics offers payment plans, which allows patients to pay in monthly installments until their balance is paid in full.
-We also offer Financial Assistance, which provides free or reduced-fee laboratory services, to those who qualify based on U.S. Department of Health and Human Service poverty guidelines.
+Quest Diagnostics offers payment plans which allow patients to pay in monthly installments until their balance is paid in full.
+We also offer a Financial Assistance Program that provides free or reduced-fee lab services.
+Reduced fees are based on federal guidelines for household income.
 Click here for more information.

 Insurance

 You can find out if Quest Diagnostics is in-network with your health insurance plan by clicking here.
-However, it is the patients responsibility to verify benefits before services are performed.
-Any questions regarding coverage should be directed to your insurance carrier.
+However, it's the patient's responsibility to verify benefits before services are performed.
+Any questions regarding coverage should be directed to your insurance company.

-• The insurance carrier processed the claim and applied the balance to your co-pay or deductible;
+• The insurance company processed the claim and applied the balance to your co-pay or deductible

-• The insurance carrier did not respond to the claim.
+• The insurance company did not respond to the claim

 Individual insurance coverage plans typically change on an annual basis.
 It is important to provide your most current insurance policy information at each visit to ensure proper billing.

-For information regarding coverage and benefits from your insurance carrier, please contact your insurance carrier directly.
-Information about how a specific claim is processed should be provided to you from your insurance carrier on an Explanation of Benefits (EOB) form.
-These forms usually differ with each insurance carrier.
-You can click here for a glossary of terms, which may help you interpret the information provided by your insurance carrier.
+For information regarding coverage and benefits from your insurance company, please contact your insurance company directly.
+Information about how a specific claim is processed should be provided to you from your insurance company on an Explanation of Benefits (EOB) form.
+These forms usually differ with each insurance company.
+You can click here for a glossary of terms, which may help you interpret the information provided by your insurance company.

-It typically takes about four to six weeks for your insurance carrier to process your claim and send you and Explanation of Benefits (EOB).
+It typically takes about 4-6 weeks for your insurance company to send you an Explanation of Benefits (EOB).

-No, Quest Diagnostics does not know each individual patients insurance coverage.
-It is the patients responsibility to verify benefits before services are performed.
-Any questions regarding coverage should be directed to your insurance carrier.
+No, Quest Diagnostics does not know each individual patient's insurance coverage.
+It is the patient's responsibility to verify benefits before services are performed.
+Any questions regarding coverage should be directed to your insurance company.

 Pricing

-The price you pay for tests performed by Quest Diagnostics may be dependent on several variables, such as:
+The price you pay for tests performed by Quest Diagnostics depends on a few things, like:

-• Your age: if you are 65+, Medicare will not pay for some tests that your physician considers important; and
+• How old you are; if you are age 65 or older Medicare may not pay for some tests your doctor might order

 Medicare

-Medicare provides a "crossover" program that automatically forwards patients claims to their secondary insurance carrier for coordination of benefits.
+Medicare provides a "crossover" program that automatically forwards a patient's claim to their secondary insurance for coordination of benefits.
 To take advantage of this program, please contact Medicare directly to notify them of your secondary insurance coverage.

 Test results